Trump files lawsuit to avoid January 6 committee subpoena - ExBulletin

 Longstanding precedent and practice hold that the separation of powers prohibits Congress from compelling a president to testify before it, Trump attorney David A. Warrington said in a statement announcing Trump’s intentions.

-Warrington said Trump engaged with the committee in a good faith effort to resolve these concerns in accordance with executive prerogatives and the separation of powers, but said the panel insists on following a political path, not letting President Trump has no choice but to involve the Third Branch. , the judiciary, in this dispute between the executive and legislative powers.
+Warrington said Trump engaged with the committee “in a good faith effort to resolve these concerns consistent with executive prerogatives and the separation of powers, but said the panel insists on pursuing a political path, not leaving President Trump with no choice but to involve the third branch, the judiciary, in this dispute between the executive and legislative branches.

 The committee declined to comment on the filing, which comes days before the committee’s deadline for Trump to start cooperating.
 But the lawsuit likely condemns the prospect that Trump will ever have to testify, given that the committee is expected to disband at the end of January’s legislative session.